GregoireLD/Powershell-BigNum/README.md

 ⚡ **High-Precision Big Number Arithmetic in PowerShell** ⚡

-This project provides a **`BigNum` PowerShell class** designed for advanced mathematical operations with arbitrary-precision decimal numbers.
+This project provides **`BigNum` and `BigComplex` PowerShell class** designed for advanced mathematical operations with arbitrary-precision decimal numbers.
 It includes a wide set of features: from basic arithmetic to transcendental functions, roots, and famous mathematical and physical constants.

 > **Why?**
-> PowerShell has no built-in arbitrary-precision decimal type — but sometimes you need more than `double` or `decimal` for scientific calculations, cryptography, or precise numerical methods.
+> PowerShell has no built-in arbitrary-precision decimal type nor complex number handling — but sometimes you need more than `double` or `decimal` for scientific calculations, cryptography, or precise numerical methods.

 ---